AdenLe-Github/ribopy_analysis/README.md

 * Minimum read length of the coverage data of read lengths to analyze.
 * Maximum read length of the read lengths
   * For example, to analyze standard footprints of 28 nucleotides, I chose a range of 26-30 nucleotides.
-* Ribo file path: Generated using [RiboFlow](https://github.com/ribosomeprofiling/riboflow)
+* Ribo file path: Ribo file is generated using [RiboFlow](https://github.com/ribosomeprofiling/riboflow).

 Output
 * Gzipped pickle file containing a dictionary of the adjusted coverage data: {Experiment : {Transcript : Adjusted coverage array}}.